...

 Effective maintenance management involves implementing maintenance procedures and utilizing tools like Computerized Maintenance Management System (CMMS) software.
 These solutions help maintenance workers schedule and monitor tasks, maintain checklists, and gather information for decision-making.

-The Role of a Maintenance Manager
+The Role and Responsibilities of Maintenance Managers

 The role of a maintenance manager is pivotal in ensuring maintenance management.
 Let’s delve into their responsibilities, required skills, and team-building strategies.